Automation-assisted technical debt retirement

 Other automation opportunities

-To perform a regression test on an asset that has undergone a change is to examine its behavior under a specified set of conditions.
-Such investigations can determine whether those changes caused the asset to misbehave.
-So a regression test determines whether the asset has regressed as a result of the change.
-Automated or automation-assisted regression tests help the project team detect problems in assets that they’ve transformed.
-And that’s much better than having the business units that depend on those assets encounter problems during operations [Ge 2014].
+To perform a regression test on an asset that has undergone some kind of change (or whose context has undergone change) is to operate, employ, measure, or inspect the asset under a specified set of conditions to determine whether those changes caused the asset to fail to meet some standard that it had previously met before the change.
+That is, a regression test is a procedure that determines whether the asset has regressed as a result of the change.
+Automated or automation-assisted regression tests enable the members of the debt retirement project team to detect problems in assets that they’ve transformed before the business units that depend on those assets encounter problems during their potentially expensive operations [Ge 2014].

 Last words